gpimblott/TechRadar/README.md

 ## Design

 TechRadar is a Web Application devleoped using NodeJS, Passport, Bootstrap and PostgreSQL.
-It consists of two components:
+It consists of two layers:

 1. Web Layers
 2. API REST Services

+The web application calls the API REST services using ajax.

 ## Pre-requisites